Why Madagascar?

 What's the climate like in Madagascar?

 Nosy Be has a tropical monsoon climate.
-It's warm all year round, with an average temperature of around 25°C. During the dry season, maximum temperatures in the mountainous areas hover around 30°C.
+It's warm all year round, with an average temperature of around 25°C. During the dry season, the temperatures in the mountainous regions can reach up to around 30°C.

 Can you get mobile service and internet access?

-When we arrive, we'll buy local SIM cards to have internet access, along with WiFi.
+When we arrive, we'll purchase local SIM cards, providing us with internet access as well as WiFi.

 Ready for an adventure?

-You signed up for the expedition but are wondering what to pack?
-You can mark your gear here and make sure you have everything ready.
+Signed up for the expedition, but wondering what to pack?
+You can check off your gear here to make sure you've got everything prepared.

 Clothing